hlts2/HttpSwift/README.md

 ```

-we can also switch handler type
+We can also switch handler type

 ```swift